Blizzard Entertainment: Privacy controversy and Real ID

-On July 6, 2010, Blizzard Entertainment announced that they were changing the way their forums worked to require that users identify themselves with their real name.
+On July 6, 2010, Blizzard Entertainment announced that it was changing the way its forums worked to require that users identify themselves with their real name.
 The reaction from the community was overwhelmingly negative with multiple game magazines calling the change "foolhardy" and an "epic fail".
 It resulted in a significant user response on the Blizzard forums, including one thread on the issue reaching over 11,000 replies.
 This included personal details of a Blizzard employee who gave his real name "to show it wasn't a big deal".
 Shortly after revealing his real name, forum users posted personal information including his phone number, picture, age, home address, family members, and favorite TV shows and films.

 Some technology media outlets suggested that displaying real names through Real ID is a good idea and would benefit both Battle.net and the Blizzard community.
-But others were worried that Blizzard was opening their fans up to real-life dangers such as stalking, harassment, and employment issues, since a simple Internet search by someone's employer can reveal their online activities.
+But others were worried that Blizzard was opening its fans up to real-life dangers such as stalking, harassment, and employment issues, since a simple Internet search by someone's employer can reveal their online activities.

 Blizzard initially responded to some of the concerns by saying that the changes would not be retroactive to previous posts, that parents could set up the system so that minors cannot post, and that posting to the forums is optional.
 However, due to the significant negative response, Blizzard President Michael Morhaime issued a statement rescinding the plan to use real names on Blizzard's forums for the time being.
 The idea behind this plan was to allow players who had a relationship outside of the games to find each other more easily across all the Blizzard game titles.